trcrsired/Portable-Cpp-Guideline/README.md

 ## Freestanding

-In general, C++ code should stick to the freestanding C++ part and use platform macros to guard against the hosted environment.
+In general, C++ code should stick to the freestanding C++ part and use platform macros to guard against the hosted environment for portability.

 https://en.cppreference.com/w/cpp/freestanding